 The current library will stay the same, so you will still be able to binge your way through entire seasons of NCIS, Madam Secretary or Elementary.
-10 All Access' catalogue features more than 10,000 episodes from CBS, CW and Network 10, as well as original series like The Good Fight, The Twilight Zone, Tooning Out The News, Interrogation, Why Women Kill and Tell Me A Story.
+10 All Access's catalogue features more than 10,000 episodes from CBS, The CW and Network 10, as well as original series like The Good Fight, The Twilight Zone, Tooning Out The News, Interrogation, Why Women Kill and Tell Me A Story.

 There's a good chance the new platform will also feature movies from Paramount Pictures and premieres and box sets from subsidiaries like Comedy Central, MTV and Paramount Network.